 Types of accommodation

-There are two wings of single-sex dormitory rooms in the main building of the College.
-The male and female residential dormitories are entirely separate from one another, being situated on opposite sides of the college’s main building.
-All rooms are single, air-conditioned bedrooms furnished with a bed, desk, and wardrobe.
-There are communal bathrooms located in the male and female wings.
+There are two wings of single-sex dormitory rooms in the main building of the college.
+The male and female residential dormitories are entirely separate from one another, situated on opposite sides of the college’s main building.
+All rooms are single, air-conditioned bedrooms with access to a communal bathroom in each wing.

-Campion College provides shared accommodation in single-sex housing.
-The male and female residential houses are separate from one another, although in close proximity to one another.
-Depending on availability and demand, there are several types of rooms available: single, double, and triple.
+Campion College also provides shared accommodation in single-sex residential halls located on-site.
+The male and female residential halls are separate from one another, although in close proximity to one another.
+Depending on availability and demand, rooms are either single- or twin-share.
 All rooms have air conditioning and en suites.
-Each student has their own bed, desk and wardrobe.

-The rates for College Accommodation are kept as low as feasible, allowing as many students as possible to benefit from living on-site.
-The costs include accommodation, meals (breakfast and dinner), and essential services.
+The rates for college accommodation are kept as low as feasible, allowing as many students as possible to benefit from living on-site.
+The costs include accommodation, dinners and essential services.

 Students are required to bring their own bed sheets, pillows, blankets and/or doona.
 If this is not possible, blankets and sheets are available from the College for hire.

-Please be advised that the weekly rates and meal plans are subject to change at the College’s discretion.
+Please note: weekly rates and meal plans are subject to change at the college’s discretion.

 Please note there is no self-catering accommodation available.

 A student committee meets with the chef twice per semester to discuss the meal plan for residential students.
 Please click here to view a sample meal plan.